ufarooq/IPFSLite/README.md

 Possibility to customize the configuraton of the IPFS node.

 #### Enhancements:
+- Precondition is that communicating nodes using this IPFS Lite application
-- Enhance the pubsub feature of IPFS to automatically share files between two nodes.
+- Enhance the pubsub feature of IPFS to automatically share files between two nodes
-(Precondition is that both nodes using this IPFS Lite application)
-- Integration of WebRTC via the pubsub feature of IPFS to support telephony between two nodes.
+- Integration of WebRTC via the pubsub feature of IPFS to support telephony between two nodes
-(Precondition is that both nodes using this IPFS Lite application)
-- Integration of IOTA to support faster node detection and to support a kind of offline mode between nodes.
-(Precondition is that both nodes using this IPFS Lite application)
+- Integration of IOTA to support faster node detection and to support a kind of offline mode between nodes

 ### Dependencies